wireservice/agate/docs/cookbook/basics.rst

         'fips': agate.Text()
     })

-    table = agate.Table.from_csv('counties.csv', tester)
+    table = agate.Table.from_csv('counties.csv', column_types=tester)

 .. note::

     For larger datasets the :class:`.TypeTester` can be slow to evaluate the data.
-It's best to use it with a tool such as `proof <http://proof.readthedocs.org/en/latest/>`_ so you don't have to run it everytime you work with your data.
+You can specify a `limit` argument to reduce the number of rows that are tested, but you may also want to consider using a tool such as `proof <http://proof.readthedocs.org/en/latest/>`_ so you don't have to run it everytime you work with your data.

 Reorder columns
 ===============